taskett/taskett/_posts/2019-08-28-time-anxiety.md

 _Note: this time anxiety affected almost everything in my life, from the need to constantly travel the world, to placing unhealthy expectations on myself and those around me, to being a maker._

 I started gaining a community around the work I was creating.
-I found myself surrounded by fascinating, driven, curious individuals who were making things that mattered.
+I found myself surrounded by fascinating, driven, curious individuals who were creating things that mattered.
 It was wondrous and terrifying all at once.

 #### “If you take a break now,” the time anxiety would say, “then you’ll not only be a failure, but you’ll also become useless to your community.
 Stop making, and they stop caring.”